sam150618/ChatBot/README.md

 # ChatBot
 Implementation of a simple chatbot using seq2seq model in the python.
-This chatbot is an artificial intelligence (AI) software that can simulate a conversation (or a chat) with a user in natural language.
+This chatbot is a deep NLP based software that can simulate a conversation (or a chat) with a user in natural language.
 It follows the attention mechanism, padding and bucketing as well.

 # Dataset